itteco/oembed-api/README.md

 To help you out, we make the two endpoints open, free and public (no API keys):

-oEmbed API:
+* oEmbed API:
 [>> http://open.iframe.ly/oembed?url=…. & origin=…](http://open.iframe.ly/api/oembed?url=http://vimeo.com/62092214&origin=)

-Iframely API:
+* Iframely API:
 [>> http://open.iframe.ly/iframely?url=…. & origin=…](http://open.iframe.ly/api/iframely?url=http://vimeo.com/62092214&origin=)

 Where `url` is URL-encoded and `origin` should contain a string with either your GitHub username or your Twitter @handle (which is perhaps the same for most of you).

 More request parameters are available too.
 [See docs](https://iframely.com/docs).

-The embed codes will be responsive whenever possible, will cover all our 1600+ domains, will provide [Summary Cards](https://iframely.com/docs/widgets) for the other links.
+The embed codes will be responsive whenever possible, will cover all our 1600+ domains, will provide [summary cards](https://iframely.com/docs/widgets) for  other links.
 Plus CORS and JSONP so that you can call API with your JavaScript code.

 ## For your site